 In life, one of the critical decisions you will make is choosing a career path.
 To some, it may be a walk in the park as they knew what they want to be since their childhood years.
-For many of us, we keep changing our choices as years go by.
+For many of us, we keep changing our choices as the years go by.

 Different elements influence our choice of career.
-Some place emphasis on prestige, others on purpose, among many other things.
+Someplace emphasis on prestige, others on purpose, among many other things.
 It could be the reason why you are working on your cardiology fellowship personal statement, at this moment.

 You probably feel a calling to be in healthcare.
 The field of healthcare has been projected to continue growing at a significant rate.
-Baby boomers, children and those of us in our prime years, need to care for our health.
+Baby boomers, children, and those of us in our prime years need to care for our health.

-If you are thinking of pursuing a career in healthcare, before you start drafting your personal statement for fellowship, below is a list of highest paying jobs in healthcare.
+If you are thinking of pursuing a career in healthcare, before you start drafting your statement for fellowship, below is a list of highest paying jobs in healthcare.

 You don’t need to be a doctor to earn a significant amount.
 We have compiled this article based on the ranking by US News and World Report.